 I created the piece to open up this incredible photo library.
 The mood in the pictures is somewhat unusual as some of them quite casual unlike the most famous and polished pictures we are so used to seeing, from these missions.
 Some are even quite bad, but still they are taken during one of the most incredible journeys mankind has embarked upon and thus become mysterious and exciting.
 The web app selects pictures at random and the browser then starts playing the soundtrack for that picture.
 Poco Apollo is accessible online at http://bit.ly/PocoApollo.

-A live event will be a live performance of a handful of these songs.
-Daníel Helgason guitarist will join Halldór onstage to interpret the songs along with self-playing robotic harp.
+A live performance of a handful of these songs took place on during the festival.
+Daníel Helgason guitarist will joined Halldór at Bury Art Gallery to interpret the songs along with the self-playing robotic harp.

 Halldór Eldjárn is an Icelandic drummer/musician/programmer.
 His live show consists of live performing robotic instruments which he has built, his brother Úlfur Eldjárn on the MIDI-based saxophone, synthesizers and all nicely tied together with Halldór's live drumming.
 Soundscape-y electronic tones, yet rhythmic.
 Guaranteed to blow minds and soothe ears!